ZTE MF90 router setup & security

 - The default username for your ZTE MF90 router is admin and the default password is admin

-- In the login page of the router's web user interface, Enter the username & password, hit "Login" and now you should see the ZTE MF90 router control panel
+- In the login page of the router's web user interface, type-in the username & password, hit "Login" and now you should see the ZTE MF90 router control panel

 (Remember, you must be at home and connected to home WiFi to do this)